greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_EXTENSION.html.md

 ## <a id="section3"></a>Description

 `ALTER EXTENSION` changes the definition of an installed extension.
-These are the subforms:
+There are several subforms:

 UPDATE
 :   This form updates the extension to a newer version.
 The extension must supply a suitable update script \(or series of scripts\) that can modify the currently-installed version into the requested version.

 SET SCHEMA
 :   This form moves the extension member objects into another schema.
-The extension must be *relocatable*.
+The extension must be *relocatable* for this command to succeed.

 ADD member\_object
 :   This form adds an existing object to the extension.
-This is useful in extension update scripts.
-The added object is treated as a member of the extension.
-The object can only be dropped by dropping the extension.
+This is mainly useful in extension update scripts.
+The object will subsequently be treated as a member of the extension; notably, it can only be dropped by dropping the extension.

 DROP member\_object
 :   This form removes a member object from the extension.
 This is mainly useful in extension update scripts.
 The object is not dropped, only disassociated from the extension.